srijan14/Document-Machine-Translation/README.md

 ```bash
 curl --header "Content-Type: application/json"   --request POST   --data '[{"id":100,"src":"You should refrain from doing this."}]' http://localhost:5000/translator/translate
 ```
-Tools lik postman etc can also be used to test the api.
+Tools like postman etc can also be used to test the api.

 ### 2 PDF to Converted Text